-Carrots are considered to be one of the most important cultivated vegetable crops in history and the most popular root veggie worldwide.
+Carrots are considered to be one of the most important cultivated vegetable crops in history and the most popular root vegetable worldwide.
 Whether they are eaten raw, cooked or as carrot juice, people from nearly every culture have consumed carrots — in their many forms — throughout history.

 They get their orange color from antioxidants called carotenoids.
-One of these carotenoids is beta carotene, a precursor to active vitamin A that is responsible for many of the carrot and carrot juice benefits that we know about today.
+One of these carotenoids is beta-carotene, a precursor to active vitamin A that is responsible for many of the carrot and carrot juice benefits that we know about today.

 What are the benefits of eating carrots?
 Many studies have shown that beta-carotene is crucial for improving immunity in the body, protecting skin and eye health, and fighting free radical damage that can cause various forms of chronic diseases, such as cancer and heart disease.

 They have a wealth of valuable nutrition, and when you juice them you get a concentrated dose of their healing power.
 Reducing cholesterol and triglycerides, relieving congestion and constipation, and protecting eyesight and skin health are some of the many benefits attributed to drinking carrot juice.

 Carrots (Daucus carota subsp. sativus) are a type of root vegetable in the Apiaceae plant family.
 They have been providing nutrients to populations for thousands of years, with records showing that the first modern-day carrot varieties were consumed around the 10th Century in parts of the Middle East and Central Asia.

 Even before that time, many types of wild carrots (some sources say 80 different kinds) were eaten in countries like Persia, Turkey, Iran and areas in the Asia Minor.